Plume-org/docs/source/installation/with/prebuilt.html.md

 mkdir Plume
 cd Plume

-# Download diesel, a tool Plume requires to manage the database
+# Download the files
-wget -O ~/.cargo/bin/diesel TODO
-# Download plume and plm (a command line helper for Plume)
-wget -O ~/.cargo/bin/plume TODO wget -O ~/.cargo/bin/plume TODO
-# Download front-end files, and database migrations
-wget -O assets.tar.gz TODO
+wget -O plume.tar.gz TODO
 # Extract them
 tar -xvzf assets.tar.gz
-rm assets.tar.gz
+mv bin/* ~/.cargo/bin/
 # Make sure they are executable
 chmod +x ~/.cargo/bin/*

+# Clean useless files
+rm plume.tar.gz
+rmdir bin

 # Add them to your path, so that you can run them (you may want to edit your ~/.bashrc too)
 PATH=$PATH:~/.cargo/bin/